srogatch/TextMatching/README.md

 # TextMatching
-Match a text file against a repository of text files.
+Match a text file against a repository of text files, sorting by similarity.

 Here is a program for finding the most similar file (to a sample file) in a repository of candidate files.